 I love beer.
 But I bet you probably knew that by now.
 Especially if you follow me on Untappd.
 I also love cooking and making edibles from scratch.
 I love learning, too.
 And I really love a good adventure.
 So yesterday, I combined all of those loves for one great make-your-own-beer adventure.

 Homebrew was something my late husband and I were investigating before he died.
 So when the opportunity to take a two-hour BrewSchool course at the BrewStore presented itself to me, I couldn’t pass it up.
 Before registering, I emailed BrewStore to ask what the atmosphere was like.
 I’ve learned that there are some things (sadly, many things!) that are not designed for solo adventures, so I always like to ask.
 I was informed that the classes were limited to six people and that most people attended on their own.
 So with that knowledge, I bought myself a Groupon deal and booked a spot.

 One of the things I was curious to learn was about the equipment I would need to get started.
 Not just the cost of it all, which is certainly of importance, but also the space required for the brewing process.
-My plan is to start off with brewing kits, which make about 40 bottles of beer.
-That also means that the space will be minimised.
+I plan to start with brewing kits, which make about 40 bottles of beer.
+That also means that space will be minimised.
 The hard part will be finding a way to keep the brewing keg at a warm enough temperature.
-But there are gadgets and gizmos that can help with that process.
+But some gadgets and gizmos can help with that process.

 I’ll be doing a bit more research online so that I am ready to brew when I find the spare cash (and time).
 And if you have any tips from your own brewing experience, please give me a shout!